numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

 - the zombie brain (para-symapthetic) likes to march mindlessly along process
   - it is beneficial to empower this zombie with coherent and solid chunks
-  - since the zombie is a time saver
+  - since the zombie is a energy saver, the better the zombie gets at mindlessly executing the chuck pattern, the lesser it resists

 - so in a pomodoro session, finishing a set percent of the task is not the goal
   - it is about focussing on the process associated with that time span